 The table below summarizes the development of key operational targets and metrics for the total portfolio for the period from June 2016 up to December 2019 (amounts are in €billion).
-Note that "NPLs" refer to loans more than 90 dpd.
+Note that Non-Performing Loans (NPLs) refer to loans more than 90 days past due (dpd).
 Data reported for June 2016 and June 2017 are actual: